burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Converting a pointer to a function, a pointer to a data, and the other side direction is not allowed in C/C++.
 2. Built-in conversion to a `struct`, or to the `union` is not allowed.
-3. C++ treats `enum` as distinct from each other and from integer type as well.
+3. C++ treats `enum` as distinct from each other and from integer types as well.
-4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is synonym of `int`.
+4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is a synonym of `int`.
 In C++ it is prohibited.
 4. In C and C ++, implicit conversion from enumerated types to integer types is allowed.
 6. Converting a pointer to a function to a pointer to data and the other side is not allowed in C++.